Bruce Hurst: Personal life

-Hurst met spouse Holly in 1979 during offseason studies at the Dixie College predecessor to Dixie State University in St. George.
-The couple married the year he graduated in 1981 and parented four children.
+Hurst met his wife Holly in 1979 during offseason studies at Dixie Junior College in St. George.
+They married in 1981, the year he graduated.
+They have four children.
 Hurst was inducted into Dixie State's athletic hall of fame in 2011, and the school's baseball field is named for him.

-In 1999, Bruce and Holly Hurst moved to Gilbert, Arizona.
+In 1999, Hurst and his wife moved to Gilbert, Arizona.

-Throughout his career, Hurst identified himself as a Mormon.
+Hurst is a member of The Church of Jesus Christ of Latter-day Saints.